 The Foundation leased office space in Falls Church, Virginia, which expired November 30, 2016 and was not renewed.
-The lease called for annual rental increases of 3% of the base rent, and contained a total of four months of rent abatement.
-Total occupancy expense under the terms of this lease for the years ended June 30, 2017 and 2016 was \$23,220 and \$50,412, respectively.
+The lease called for annual rental increases of 3% of the base rent and contained a total of four months of rent abatement.
+Total occupancy expense under the terms of this lease for the year ended June 30, 2017 was \$23,220.

 In November 2016, the Foundation entered into a license agreement to sublease new office space in Silver Spring, Maryland.
-This sublease commenced on November 15, 2016 and will continue for two years at no cost.
-The Foundation has recognized a temporarily restricted contribution in fiscal year 2017 of \$53,552, net of \$398 present-value discount, representing the present value of in-kind rent to be received over the term of the lease.
-Donated rent expense of \$17,137 was recognized for the year ended June 30, 2017 and is reported in occupancy expenses in the accompanying schedule of functional expenses.
+This sublease commenced on November 15, 2016 and continued for two years at no cost.
+The Foundation has recognized a temporarily restricted contribution of \$53,154, net of \$398 present-value discount, in the fiscal year ended June 30, 2017.
+Donated rent expense of \$25,705 and \$17,137 was recognized for the years ended June 30, 2018 and 2017, respectively, and is reported in occupancy expenses in the accompanying schedules of functional expenses.